-TPG has fast become one of the premier internet service providers (ISPs) in Australia, with more than two million internet customers across the country.
-Behind Telstra, it is the second-largest telco in the country thanks to its acquisition of iiNet and its subsidiaries.
-In the NBN space, TPG’s size does not mean it has lost touch with consumers, delivering competitive plans across three speed tiers.
-Review the plans below and see how they stack up to the NBN competition.
+TPG has fast become one of the premier home internet service providers in Australia, with more two million broadband customers across the country.
+Behind Telstra, it’s become one of Australia’s largest telcos, thanks to its acquisition of iiNet and its subsidiaries (including Internode).

 TPG NBN Plans

 TPG offers decent flexibility: customers can select from either a no-contract monthly plan, or a 18-month commitment.
 Keep in mind that TPG’s 18-month plan waives all setup fees, but month-to-month customers will need to pay a $99.95 upfront setup fee.

 The below table features a selection of published TPG NBN plans from Canstar Blue’s database, listed in order of their cost from lowest to highest.
 Use our comparison tool to see plans from a wider range of providers.
 These are products with links to a referral partner.

 TPG has quite a few NBN plans across three different speed tiers – NBN 12, NBN 50, and NBN 100 – with unlimited data starting at $59.99 per month.

 - Unlimited Data: While TPG’s entry-level Basic Evening Speed plans do come with 10GB and 100GB options, unlimited data is available on all speed tiers.

 - NBN Speeds: Basic Evening Speed (typical evening speed: 10Mbps), Standard Plus Evening Speed (typical evening speed: 42.7Mbps) and Premium Evening Speed (typical evening speed: 71.4Mbps) NBN plans are available.